Tim-Brooks/Precipice/README.md

 ActionMetrics metrics = DefaultActionMetrics(slotsToTrack, resolution, slotUnit)
 ```

-Further examples of service usage can be found in the [example](https://github.com/tbrooks8/Precipice/tree/master/src/test/java/net/uncontended/precipice/example)
+Further examples of service usage can be found in the [example](https://github.com/tbrooks8/Precipice/tree/master/src/test/java/net/uncontended/precipice/example) package.
-package.

 In that package, there are examples for both the RunService interface and the CompletionService.
-The RunService executes
-actions on the calling thread.
+The RunService executes actions on the calling thread.
 The CompletionService executes actions asynchronously in the background.
-However, the
-submitAndComplete method is void opposed to returning a future.
-To receive the result, the user supplies a promise
-that will be completed.
+However, the submitAndComplete method is void opposed to returning a future.
+To receive the result, the user supplies a promise that will be completed.

 ## Roadmap

-There are a variety of changes that are already planned.

 1. Revisit all names.
 As we near a finalize API, any method or class name that can be improved will be improved.
+The final public API should be determined by the end of August.
 2. Continue to add documentation.
 This includes Javadoc, examples, and discussion of architecture.
 3. Improved metrics.
 Currently metrics are pretty basic and only include counts.
-Some sense of latency seems to make
+Some sense of latency seems to make sense.
+Additionally, it may make sense for patterns to have their own metrics.
-sense.
-4. Improved performance of submitting to the defautl services.
+4. Improved performance of submitting to the default services.

 ## License